Code-Institute-Submissions/queenisabaer-letter-match/README.md

 - I would like to allow a selection where you can set the time (e.g. 20/30/45/60 seconds).
 - Add a highscore.
 - Adjust the background color of the lettercards in the letter row according to the correct or wrong answer.
-- Add audio content to the instruction modal (Instructions to be read out loud).
+- Add audio content to the instruction modal (Instructions to be read out loud - espacially for younger children).

 ## Technologies Used